kwasniew/source/README.md

 * we can automerge dependabot PRs (https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#enable-auto-merge-on-a-pull-request)
 * we should have branch protection rules so that we don't merge without PR build
 * branch protection rules prevent version bump (https://github.com/community/community/discussions/13836)
-* the version bump may meed to go through the PR with auto approval on success
+* the version bump may need to go through the PR with auto approval on success
 * yarn upgrade unleash-server --latest
+* use GH_PUSH_TOKEN or similar to trigger another build

 Test: